mojtaba1180/nextjs-monorepo/packages/custom-ui/README.md

 # @workspace/custom-ui

-A custom UI component library built on top of `@workspace/ui` that provides enhanced and customized components.
+A custom UI component library built on top of `@workspace/ui` that provides enhanced and customized components for the Nexus Framework.

 ## Features